 Who can foster?

-If you can open your heart and home to a homeless animal, you can foster.
+If you are 21 years of age or older, live in the Carolinas or Georgia, and can open your heart and home to a homeless animal, you can foster.
 Please send us an application.
 Each dog may have it’s own criteria for the perfect foster home.
 Also, we don’t place our rescues in homes with children under the age of 8 to 10, depending on the child’s maturity level.
 Although some corgis and children do well together, these are rescues, and as they are herding dogs we don’t want to take chances.